eliujulian/enron_ml/answers.md

 * Validation is used to test if the model is doing well on data not know to the model, means data it was not trained on.
 * Validation was difficult because of the small set of positive poi's (just 18 in the dataset).
 I therefore run the model often (1,000 times) and averaged the scores.
+For validation the dataset was split each time into a training and a test dataset.
+Because of the small number of positive samples a StratifiedShuffleSplit was used to make sure that some positive samples are in each group.
+If there would be zero or nearly zero positive samples in the training or test dataset the results would not be meaningfull.
-Besides this I used the slightly different tester.py script to validate my models.
+*  Besides this I used the slightly different (already provided) tester.py script to validate my models.

 6. Give at least 2 evaluation metrics and your average performance for each of them.
 Explain an interpretation of your metrics that says something human-understandable about your algorithm’s performance. [relevant rubric item: “usage of